Fighting female genital mutilation in Africa with information

 Since last year groups of youth — girls and boys aged 15 to 25 — have been working with a team of West African researchers under the leadership of Environmental Development Action in the Third World (ENDA), an international non-governmental organization (NGO), based in Senegal.

-The project is unique: the researchers are looking at how modern communication tools such as mobile phones, the Internet, and community radio can be enlisted in the fight against FGM in three French-speaking, West-African countries — Mali, Burkina Faso, and Senegal (for more on FGM in these countries, see sidebar below).
+The project is unique: the researchers are looking at how modern communication tools such as mobile phones, the Internet, and community radio can be enlisted in the fight against FGM in three French-speaking, West-African countries — Mali, Burkina Faso, and Senegal.

 This is the first time that these communication tools, often referred to as information and communication technologies (ICTs), are being used to speed up FGM eradication.